Mira Brancu, PhD

 Over the course of my career as a school counselor, then clinical psychologist, then chief of operations and other leadership roles, I've also gained a special interest in teaching others how to effectively navigate complex systems; align personal, professional, and organizational priorities to meet goals; develop strategic thinking and processes; and work effectively with individuals, teams, and organizations.

 In my "spare time", I love reading, learning, writing, creating, strength training, and volunteering in my community.
 For example, I serve on the board of A Lotta Love, a non-profit organization focused on building safe environments for homeless women in transitional housing, I am a career coach and presenter for Dress for Success, and I am a senior member of the North Carolina Psychological Association's (NCPA) Colleague Assistance Committee, focused on building resiliency and reducing burnout.
-I’m also a member of the American Psychological Association’s Society for Consulting Psychologists.
+I’m also a member of the American Psychological Association’s Society for Consulting Psychologists and serve on their Diversity and Inclusion Committee.
 A brief overview of my training and experience is listed below, but I encourage you to look me up on LinkedIn as well (and please do connect!):

 PhD in Clinical Psychology, Catholic University of America, program accredited by the American Psychology Association